 Hector Salazar received his Bachelor of Arts degree from California State University, Dominguez Hills where he studied conducting with Frances Steiner.
 He earned his Master of Arts Degree from CSU, Long Beach, and studied conducting with Larry Curtis.
 Currently, Mr. Salazar is the conductor of the Chamber Orchestra of the South Bay and is Music Director for the Carson Symphony and Southern California Brass Consortium.
-Mr. Salazar has conducted premieres of Kurt Weill's Marie Galante, Benjamin Lees' Labyrinths, Douglass Fake's Symphonic Episode (a world premiere dedicated to Mr. Salazar) and in 1992 gave the West Coast premiere of Claude Debussy's Suite bergamasque.
+Mr. Salazar has conducted premieres of Kurt Weill’s Marie Galante; Benjamin Lees’s Labyrinths; Douglass Fake’s Symphonic Episode and in 1992 gave the West Coast premiere of Claude Debussy’s Suite bergamasque.
 In 2009, he conducted the World premiere of Timothy and the Magic Garden composed by Philip Westin and narrated by KOST’s Karen Sharp with the Carson/Dominguez Hills Symphony Orchestra.
 Mr. Salazar has also premiered Philip Westin’s Lovers at Daybreak, a concerto for Oboe/English horn with the Music Ensemble of Los Angeles that featured Joseph Stone soloist and Sterling Maffe’s Fantasia for Strings, Piano, and Harp with the Chamber Orchestra of the South Bay.
 The Los Angeles Times said that Mr. Salazar “reveals a fluid and clear baton technique and an intelligent sensibility.”
 Mr. Salazar has also worked on numerous motion pictures and over fifty musical theatre productions throughout the Southland. (www.maestrosalazar.com)

 C. LEONARD CODUTI (Executive Director/Arranger)

 Lee Coduti has a multi-faceted career as a performer, vocal coach, mentor, musicologist, arranger, and orchestrator.
 Mr. Coduti was a member of the Opera Pacific Chorus for 17 seasons, performing in over 50 productions.
 He also performed with the Pacific Chorale for 14 years, and served as Musical Assistant to the Artistic Director, John Alexander.
 He earned his B.A. in music from Cal State Fullerton and his M.A. in musicology from Cal State Long Beach.
 Lee serves as a music research and repertoire consultant to several conductors and performers.
 As an arranger and orchestrator, Lee's work has been played in ensembles across the nation.
 In September 1992, his all-string arrangement of The Star-Spangled Banner was given its premiere by the Long Beach Symphony under JoAnn Falletta.
 He is currently the Church Administrator for Los Altos United Methodist Church.